The Complexity of Growing a Graph: Abstract

 \section{Abstract}

-We study a new algorithmic process of graph growth.
-The process starts from a single initial vertex $u_0$ and operates in discrete time-steps, called \emph{slots}.
-In every slot $t\geq 1$, the process updates the current graph instance to generate the next graph instance $G_t$, according to the following vertex and edge update rules.
-The process first sets $G_t = G_{t-1}$.
-Then, for every $u\in V(G_{t-1})$, it adds at most one new vertex $u^\prime$ to $V(G_{t})$ and adds the edge $uu^\prime$ to $E(G_{t})$ alongside any subset of the edges $\{vu^\prime\;|\; v\in V(G_{t-1})$ is at distance at most $d-1$ from $u$ in $G_{t-1}\}$, for some integer $d\geq 1$ fixed in advance.
-The process completes slot $t$ after removing any (possibly empty) subset of edges from $E(G_{t})$.
-Removed edges are called \emph{excess edges}. $G_t$ is the graph \emph{grown} by the process after $t$ slots.
-The goal of this paper is to investigate the algorithmic and structural properties of this process of graph growth.

-\textbf{Graph Growth Problem:} Given a graph family $F$, we are asked to design a \emph{centralized} algorithm that on any input \emph{target graph} $G\in F$, will output such a process growing $G$, called a \emph{growth schedule} for $G$.
+We study a new algorithmic process of graph growth which starts from a single initial vertex and operates in discrete time-steps, called \emph{slots}.
+In every slot, the graph grows via two operations (i) vertex generation and (ii) edge activation.
+The process completes at the last slot where a (possibly empty) subset of the edges of the graph will be removed.
+Removed edges are called \emph{excess edges}.
+The main problem investigated in this paper is: Given a target graph $G$, we are asked to design an algorithm that outputs such a process growing $G$, called a \emph{growth schedule}.
 Additionally, the algorithm should try to minimize the total number of slots $k$ and of excess edges $\ell$ used by the process.
+We provide both positive and negative results for different values of $k$ and $\ell$, with our main focus being either schedules with sub-linear number of slots or with zero excess edges.